 Advantages of the DBA

-A noteworthy advantage of the doing business as name when compared to a limited liability company is the fact that the DBA is cheaper and easier to register and maintain.
-The application process for a DBA can be completed in just a few minutes, and while the fees vary by state, they’re almost always cheaper than those of an LLC.
-Furthermore, while you will have to occasionally renew a DBA, the LLC has annual reports and other maintenance filings that must be kept up with.
+So, in what situations would a DBA be preferable?
+If you’re a very small business and short on time and/or money, a DBA could be more viable, as they’re cheaper and quicker than forming an LLC.
+The application process for a DBA can be completed in just a few minutes, and while the fees vary by state, they’re almost always cheaper than an LLC’s.
+Furthermore, while you will have to occasionally renew a DBA, the LLC has annual reports and other maintenance that can make a dent in your annual budget.

 Advantages of the LLC

 Where do we begin?
-We’ll start by saying that the limited liability company’s personal asset protection is a massive advantage over the DBA.
+It’s tough for DBA to measure up against LLCs because LLCs offer so many advantages.
+Most significant, perhaps, is its personal asset protection.
 Because the LLC is a separate legal entity from its owner(s), whereas the DBA is not, the LLC’s ownership is able to keep their business and personal assets separate.
 As we mentioned earlier, this can help protect your personal assets in the case of a lawsuit against your LLC.

-The LLC also leaves far more room for growth and expansion than a DBA does.
-A limited liability company is a formal business entity that allows you to hire employees, take on partners, and expand into other states ― all of which are not nearly as easy for a sole proprietorship or a general partnership that acquires a doing business as name, because the DBA does not change the actual structure of your business at all.
+The LLC also leaves far more room for growth and expansion than a DBA.
+A limited liability company allows you to hire employees, take on partners, and expand into other states.
+These things aren’t nearly as easy for a sole proprietorship or a general partnership that acquires a Doing Business As name, because the DBA does not change the actual structure of your business.
+It simply provides an alternate name.

-Honestly, in our opinion, the lack of exclusivity with a doing business as name is enough to basically discount it entirely.
-While the limited liability company costs more money and takes a bit more work to set up and maintain, a DBA doesn’t even give you the unique rights to your business name in your own state.
-In a worst-case scenario, you could come up with a great name and register it as a DBA, only to watch someone else take your name and register an LLC with it.
+Yes, limited liability companies cost a bit more and are somewhat more work-intensive, but a DBA doesn’t even give you the unique rights to your business name in your own state.
+Imagine dreaming up with a great name and registering it as a DBA, only to watch someone else register it for their own LLC, prohibiting you from using it.